West Auckland, New Zealand: Transportation

 West Auckland has been served by railway since the late 19th century.
 The North Auckland Line first opened in 1880, and was extended to Helensville by 1881.
 The train line is operated as the Western Line, which operates passenger services between Swanson and Britomart in the Auckland city centre.

 The Northwestern Motorway opened between central Auckland and Te Atatū in 1952, encouraging growth around the western Waitematā Harbour.
 The Southwestern Motorway, which borders West Auckland, became connected directly to the Northwestern Motorway when the Waterview Connection opened to traffic in July 2017.
-The first stages of Northwestern Busway, a project that was first envisioned as a light rail line adjacent to the Northwestern Motorway, is currently under construction.
+The first stages of the Northwestern Busway, a project that was first envisioned as a light rail line adjacent to the Northwestern Motorway, are currently under construction.
 In addition to the motorways, major roads in West Auckland include Great North Road, Don Buck Road, Lincoln Road, West Coast Road, Swanson Road, Scenic Drive and Portage Road.

 Two ferry terminals in West Auckland, at West Harbour and Hobsonville, operate commuter ferry services to the Auckland city centre.